Keys, Cards, and Security

 - Guests of current residents must have one of the following forms of identification to gain access into the residence hall with their host: Current NIU OneCard, State issued Driver’s License, State issued ID, Passport, Military ID, or F.O.I.D. card.

-- Residents and guests are required to show proper identification to Housing & Residential Services staff upon reasonable request.
+- Residents and guests are required to show proper identification to Housing and Residential Services staff upon reasonable request.
 Without proper identification, residents and guests may be asked to leave the building.

 - Video recording may occur in some areas of the residence halls.